EduNate Cities - Bergen

 Bergen and a Different European Climate Challenge

-Increasingly intense rainfall, landslides, flooding, biodiversity loss and ecological imbalances — including a significant rise in terrestrial and marine heatwaves, where temperatures far exceed seasonal averages — are among the critical issues Bergen is facing.
-These are exacerbated by altered seasonal patterns and the spread of invasive species.
-The week brought together city officials from Bergen and the County Governor of Vestland, alongside experts, researchers and practitioners, to share challenges and concrete solutions through field visits and targeted meetings.
+Increasingly intense rainfall, landslides, flooding, biodiversity loss and ecological imbalances — including a marked increase in both terrestrial and marine heatwaves, where temperatures rise far above seasonal averages — are among the critical challenges Bergen is facing.
+These issues are further aggravated by changing seasonal patterns and the spread of invasive species.

 From Theory to Practice: Bergen’s Implemented Solutions

-Some emblematic examples include:
+Some notable examples include:

 🏛️ Cultural Heritage Under Pressure: The Case of Bryggen